hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 2. Consensus.BlockVerifier
 3. Consensus.ForkResolver

-Consensus algorithm implementations in Sawtooth Lake must implement all of the consensus interfaces.
+Consensus algorithm implementations in Sawtooth must implement all of the consensus interfaces.
 Each of these objects are provided read-only access to the BlockCache and GlobalState.